Nesdood007/ssgtools/src/meta.md

 ---
-layout: test
+title: Testing Page
 date: 1 Jan 2019
-authors: brady mandy harold
+author: brady mandy harold
 summary: Hello World This is a test!
 How are you today!
+tag: <span class="tag green"> Test </span>
 ---

 # Kids, we need to talk for a moment about Krusty Brand Chew Goo Gum Like Substance.
 We all knew it contained spider eggs, but the hantavirus?
 That came out of left field.
 So if you're experiencing numbness and/or comas, send five dollars to antidote, PO box…